airr-community/airr-standards/docs/api/adc_api.rst

 Search and Retrieval
 --------------------

-The AIRR Data Commons REST API specifies endpoints for searching and retrieving AIRR-seq data sets stored in an AIRR-compliant Data Repository according to the AIRR Data Model.
+The AIRR Data Commons API specifies endpoints for searching and retrieving AIRR-seq data sets stored in an AIRR-compliant Data Repository according to the AIRR Data Model.
 This documentation describes Version 1 of the API.
 The general format of requests and associated parameters are described below.

-The design of the AIRR Data Commons REST API was greatly inspired by National Cancer Institute's Genomic Data Commons (GDC) API__.
+The design of the AIRR Data Commons API was greatly inspired by National Cancer Institute's Genomic Data Commons (GDC) API__.

 .. __: https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/